malikjannico/meandme-homepage/README.md

-# Me&Me Boutique - Digital Platform
+# Me&Me Homepage - Digital Platform

-Me&Me Boutique is a premium, modern web application designed for a luxury fashion boutique.
+Me&Me Homepage is a premium, modern web application designed for a luxury fashion boutique.
 It features a stunning, responsive frontend for customers and a comprehensive, easy-to-use Content Management System (CMS) for site administrators.

 ## ✨ Features